Deploy Generated Standalone Executable Programs To Target Hardware

 OutputsForTID(block, system, tid) UpdateForTID(block, system, tid)

-The code listings below illustrate generation of output computations without rate grouping (Listing 1) and with rate grouping (Listing 2).
-Note the following:
+These code listings illustrate generation of output computations without rate grouping (Listing 1) and with rate grouping (Listing 2).

 The